proceduralca/compiler/README.md

 *booleans*

-`COMPILER.scope:`     Wraps all code in an anonymous function, preventing variables to be accessible globally.
+`COMPILER.scope:`     If `true` all compiled code is wrapped in an anonymous function preventing variables to be accessible globally.

 ### functions